lengow/plugin-woocommerce/readme.txt

 == Changelog ==

 = 2.4.2 - xxxx-xx-xx =
+* Feature: Integration of order synchronization in the toolbox webservice

 = 2.4.1 - 2021-07-19 =
 * Feature: Outsourcing of the toolbox via webservice